Australia's centre of excellence for treating bladder and kidney disease in dogs and cats

-Dogs and cats with bladder and kidney diseases can show a huge variety of symptoms that can affect our loved one’s quality-of-life and can be frightening or even overwhelming for their families.
+Dogs and cats with bladder and kidney diseases can show a huge variety of symptoms that can affect their quality-of-life and can be frightening or even overwhelming for their families.
 If the pet’s disease means they’re no longer able to control their toileting behaviour, the family may even be unable to keep the pet in some circumstances.
-With so many different diseases that could be the cause, navigating the complex diagnostic, treatment and monitoring pathways on your own can be time consuming and unfruitful.
-Our aim at the SASH Bladder and Kidney Centre is to provide you with gold-standard medical information, specialist insight, treatment, and emotional support to make a personalised decision for your beloved pet in the context of your family’s situation.
+With so many different diseases that could be the cause, navigating the complex diagnostic, treatment and monitoring pathways on your own can be challenging and unfruitful.
+Our aim at the SASH Bladder and Kidney Centre is to provide you with gold-standard care from our specialists; including medical information, diagnostics, various treatment options, and emotional support to make a personalised decision for your beloved pet in the context of your family’s situation.

-The decisions around the ideal diagnostic or treatment pathways are often affected by factors outside of the patient themselves.
+Decisions around ideal diagnostic or treatment pathways are often affected by factors outside of the patient themselves.
 Household logistics, work arrangements, other family members’ health, travel restrictions, religious or personal beliefs all come into play.
-Our team are respectful of all these considerations when presenting you with options, and are blessed to work in an environment where our state-of-the-art facilities and well-trained specialty team of bladder and kidney-focused veterinarians and nurses allow us to offer an expansive variety of pathways.
-We are happy to simply discuss the likely outcomes of doing nothing so that you can be mentally prepared if that is what you decide to do.
+Our team are respectful of these considerations when presenting you with options, and are fortunate to work in an environment where our state-of-the-art facilities and well-trained specialty team of bladder and kidney-focused veterinarians and nurses allow us to offer a wide variety of pathways.
+We are happy to simply discuss the likely outcomes of doing nothing so that you can be mentally prepared if that is what you decide.
 Our strength comes from our lived experience of enabling thousands of families with pets affected by bladder and kidney disease to live their best lives.

 What is bladder and kidney disease?

 The medical discipline involved with the diagnosis and treatment of kidney disease is called nephrology.
-Nephrology includes the diagnosis and treatment of diseases of the kidney including acute kidney injury, chronic kidney disease, kidney stones, urinary crystals and disorders of electrolyte and pH balance.
-Diseases of the urinary tract, including the ureters, bladder and urethra falls under the urology discipline.
+Nephrology includes the diagnosis and treatment of diseases of the kidney including acute kidney injury, chronic kidney disease, kidney stones, and disorders of electrolyte and pH balance.
+Diseases of the urinary tract, including the ureters, bladder, prostate, and urethra falls under the urology discipline.